tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Put-Range.md

  To create a new file, call [Create File](Create-File.md).
 A file may be up to 1 TiB in size.

  A `Put Range` operation is permitted 10 minutes per MB to complete.
 If the operation is taking longer than 10 minutes per MB on average, the operation will timeout.

+ If the file has an active lease, the client must specify a valid lease ID on the request in order to write a range.

  **Range Update Operations**

  Calling `Put Range` with the `Update` option performs an in-place write on the specified file.
 Any content in the specified range is overwritten with the update.
 Each range submitted with `Put Range` for an update operation may be up to 4 MB in size.
 If you attempt to upload a range that is larger than 4 MB, the service returns status code 413 (Request Entity Too Large).